joe-scotto/scottokeebs/README.md

 # Keyboards

 All my keymaps, case files, and everything else.
-Everything in the root folder was completely made by me, the "other" folder contains stuff that I modified to fit my needs.
+Everything in the root folder was completely made by me, the [other](https://github.com/joe-scotto/keyboards/tree/main/Other) folder contains stuff that I modified to fit my needs.

 # License